 Normally we don’t advocate soda, yet cooking with it in a slow-cooker pretty much guarantees sweet meat that’s never dry—meaning there's less of a need to pour on extra sauce (and often sodium and sugar).

 Three ingredients and one pot are all you need for this healthy, melty dinner.
-Pick your favorite cheese or use whatever you have on hand.
+If you're feeling fancy pick your favorite cheese and sprinkle it on top.

 While fresh food is always best, sometimes it's easier to turn to meals that come from a can.
-But we’re not talking high-sodium soup.
-Tuna, relish, and mayo make for a super quick and satisfying meal or snack.
+But we’re not talking high-sodiumsoup.
+Tuna, avocado, and lemon make for a super quick and satisfying meal or snack.

 Vegetarian and Vegan